saurabhthecodewizard/coding/README.md

 ## Introduction

-The tech industry has a rigorous interview process, often requiring candidates to solve algorithmic and data structure problems.
-This repository contains a curated list of coding questions frequently asked in technical interviews.
+The tech industry has a rigorous requirement of problem solving capabilities, often requiring candidates to solve algorithmic and data structure problems.
+This repository contains a curated list of coding questions.
 For each question, you'll find:

 - Problem statement
 - Solution(s)
 - Time and space complexity analysis
 - Test cases

-Feel free to use this repository as a resource for interview preparation.
+Feel free to use this repository as a resource.

 ## Languages Covered